-Over the course of the following four years, I made many choices that were unexpected…and life altering.
+Over the course of the following four years, I made many choices that were unexpected—and extremely life-altering.
 All with the expectation that they would bring a measure of joy into my life.

-I started a new career, a creative and financially successful one.
-I indulged myself by spending freely on things I felt would make me happy.
-I lost a lot of weight in order to feel worthy.
+I started a new career—a creative and financially successful one.
+I indulged myself by spending freely on things I believed would make me happy.
+I lost a lot of weight in order to feel beautiful and worthy.
 I bought expensive clothes.
-I made new friends.
-I put my children in school…and I ended a marriage that I blamed for much of my unhappiness.
+I made several new friends.
+I put my children in school.
+And I ended a marriage that I selfishly blamed for much of my unhappiness.

-To the believer those choices, or the motives behind them, all resonate as a lack of wisdom – – foolishness.
+To the believer, those choices—or at least the motives behind them—all raise red-flags and resonate as a lack of wisdom—foolishness.

-However, to the world those choices make perfect sense, and are even applauded, when someone is searching for the happiness they ‘deserve’.
-I had unintentionally surrounded myself with lies from every angle that reinforced what I wanted to believe…that I could create a more joyful life for myself.
+However, to a world which elevates ‘self’ to a place of highest regard—those choices (and even the motives behind them) make perfect sense, and are even applauded, when someone is searching for the happiness they ‘deserve’.
+I had unintentionally surrounded myself with lies from every angle that reinforced what I wanted to believe—that I could create a more joyful life for myself—by indulging myself in the things I believed I deserved.
 But joy isn’t created any more than it’s chosen.

-It’s taken me many painful years of lessons learned, largely at the expense of my family, to arrive at the simple and beautiful truth about authentic joy.
+It’s taken me many painful years walking through the carnage of lessons learned, largely at the expense of my family, to arrive at the simple and beautiful truth about authentic joy.

 Joy is a fruit grown naturally on branches that abide in the vine.
 All we need do is abide in Christ.
 Nothing more.
 Just abide.